raiesbo/shell-scripting/README.md

 ### Others

-The repo also containe different solved exercises from the book "Shell Scripting" from Jason Cannon and different code snippets of the book.
+The repo also contains different solved exercises from the book “Shell Scripting” from Jason Cannon and different code snippets of the book.